 There are SO MANY video conferencing software programs out there.
 But the ones that most students and teachers are comfortable with are Zoom and Google Meet, with Microsoft Teams in a distant 3rd place.

 Google owns the classroom.
 And they did this a long time ago by offering schools an educational version of their software for free and heavily discounted prices.
 Microsoft has only recently started doing this.

-Google Meet is a video conferencing tool that comes with G-Suite, which is already approved and being used by schools.
+Google Meet is a video conferencing tool that comes with G-Suite, which is already approved and used by schools.
 And as of this article, many of the features that teachers demand are in development.
 I expect that Google Meet will take back a large market share among teachers once the tools are available, while some teachers and schools will continue to allow and use Zoom.
-Microsoft Teams has most of the tools teachers want already, but the switch cost from G-Suite to Microsoft is too great for Teams to ever be implemented for most districts.
+Microsoft Teams has most of the tools teachers want already, but the switching cost from G-Suite to Microsoft is too great for Teams ever to be implemented for most districts.

-Kids over 10 years old grasp online learning
+Tip 3: Kids over 10 years old grasp online learning

 If your video conferencing software isn’t working, kids may not be able to fix it.
 Mom and dad need to be available to fix these types of problems at home.
 Which leads me to our final tip…

-Pre-class meetings with parents are crucial
+Tip 4: Pre-class meetings with parents are crucial

 Whether you have 5 kids or 30 kids in your next online virtual class, you need to setup pre-class meetings with parents to ensure their computer can connect to whatever video conference tool you will be using.
 Trying to address connection issues when class is starting will set you up for failure.
 This summer, we observed students having problems with the wrong Zoom link, a disconnected webcam, and missing software.
-All of these situations occurred from families that didn’t schedule a pre-class meeting with their child’s teacher.
+These situations occurred from families that didn’t schedule a pre-class meeting with their child’s teacher.